Skip to main content

 What the integration covers

-The Blockchain0x LangChain integration is the official bridge between Blockchain0x agent wallets and LangChain's Tool layer.
-It gives a LangChain agent four capabilities it does not have by default: the ability to pay third parties per tool call, an identity counterparties can verify, a wallet-enforced spend policy, and an audit log indexed by agent rather than by user.
-None of these require changes to the agent's reasoning loop, the chain of prompts, or the model behind it.
+The LangChain payment integration is a pattern, not a package.
+You wrap the x402 client from @blockchain0x/x402 inside a LangChain Tool, and that gives a LangChain agent four capabilities it lacks by default: the ability to pay third parties per tool call, an identity counterparties can verify, a wallet-enforced spend limit, and an audit trail indexed by agent rather than by user.
+None of it touches the agent's reasoning loop, the prompt chain, or the model behind it.

-This LP is the integration-cluster reference - what the integration is, what it touches, and the trade-offs against alternatives.
-If you want the task-oriented walkthrough ("install, wrap a tool, ship in 15 minutes"), the companion how-to-add-payments-to-langchain-agent is the step-by-step version.
-The LangChain integration page is the canonical reference and feature list.
+This is the integration-cluster reference: what the integration is, what it touches, and the trade-offs against alternatives.
+For the task-oriented walkthrough (install, wrap a tool, ship), the companion how-to-add-payments-to-langchain-agent is the step-by-step version.
+The LangChain integration page is the canonical feature reference.

 Compatibility matrix